The Main Trio

 - Bubble Gun: She fights using a giant bubble wand.

-- The Chick: She is the most emotional.
+- The Chick: She is the most emotional and feminine girl of the team.

-- Childhood Friend Romance: She has had a crush on her childhood friend Cody for years, although she only met him once due to him being hospitalized.
+- Childhood Friend Romance: She has had a crush on her childhood friend Takaaki for years, although she only met him once due to him being hospitalized.

 - The Cutie: Like before, she comes off as this because she is more innocent and naive than the others.

 - The Ditz: So much that it takes her a whole day to clean anything in her Big Fancy House halfway through!